Common Questions From our Families

 Yes.
 Our policies require that all students under age three wear both diapers.
 This ensures the health and safety of all students and instructors should there be an accident.

 Yes, cap use is a requirement, just as the colored belt is required for Karate lessons.
 Caps are skill level specific, keep our pools cleaner and help keep hair up and out of the face whilst swimming.

 The back float is the ultimate survival skill.
 A child floating on their back is able to breathe and call for help.
 As students advance, this skill is also necessary if they get tired while swimming.
 Some bodies of water do not have an edge to swim to, or the edge is not easily accessible.
 Back floating is the best way to ensure safety.

 Our classes are all 30 minutes and very efficient and effective.
-Even while your child is on the side of the pool, they are watching other students.
-Usually, there are multiple classes in the water and they are able to watch more advanced classes.
+Even while your child is on the side of the pool, they are watching the other students in their class.
 Seeing others do what they are learning is an excellent teaching tool.
 Our instructors interact with all students in a methodical manner and there is no wasted time during class.

 It’s just fine!
 All British Swim School instructors teach the same method and it is important for your child to be able to swim with more than one person.
 Our instructors work closely with one another and will communicate anything beneficial to your child’s progress.

 Yes, practicing at home will help tremendously!
 If you have a pool at home, you should practice as much as possible.
 If you do not have a pool, many skills can be practiced in the bathtub.
 Ask one of our Deck Ambassadors to can give you a Homework Sheet.
 Our homework sheets include activities to do at home that will help build upon and reinforce what your child has learned in class.
 Some activities don’t even require getting wet.